SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Two Half Hitches

-A very basic knot that has tons of uses, two half hitches are great for tying your ridgline.
+A very basic knot that has tons of uses, two half hitches are great for tying your ridgeline.

-This is the knot you want ot know if you are joining two different pieces of cordage together.
-The name is fitting as fisherman are often combine tippits and base fishing lines.
+This is the knot you want to know if you are joining two different pieces of cordage together.
+The name is fitting as fishermen often combine tippet and other fishing lines.

-The Prusik knot is something that can really help with setting up your hammock, if you are a hammock sleeper.
+The Prusik knot is something that can really help with setting up your hammock.
 This is the best not for attaching other hanging lines to a ridgeline.

-The truckers hitch is the most important knot for tightining down a load.
+The truckers hitch is the most important knot for tightening down a load.
 This is a great knot for bundling things up and keeping them in place.